klalicki/JSFunFall2022/docs/InstallationGuideWindows.md

 npm install -g npm@latest
 ```

-To install Node.js, go to https://nodejs.org/en/ and click on the _16.10.X Current_ version.
+To install Node.js, go to https://nodejs.org/en/ and click on the _16.x.x LTS_ version.

 When it finishes downloading, open the downloaded file.
 Accept the License Agreement and all of the defaults.
 If you are asked to allow the app to make changes to your device, click on _Yes_.